MikulaJakub/simple-phase-field-model-with-ANSYS/README.md

 ## Implementation into ANSYS using APDL macro

-In this implementation I model the transformation strain through the secant coefficients (represents the transformation strain) and temperature (represents the order parameter).
+In this implementation I model the transformation strain through the analogy of thermal expansion which I define by the secant coefficients (representing the transformation strain) and temperature (representing the order parameter).

 ## Solution